Nick-Payson/CS5150FinalProject/README.md

 Nicholas Payson, Abhishek Rao, Meng-Hsien (Joey) Tsai, Zakir Makhani

 Files:
-PlayableVersion : jupyter notebook file that when run, allows a player (possibly only on Windows) to drive in the environment with WASD. car_dynamics : environment code (based off CarRacing-v2 from gymnasium, with our own additions) car_racing :  environment code (based off CarRacing-v2 from gymnasium, with our own additions) td3_car : jupyter notebook file that when run, trains the TD3 model
+PlayableVersion : jupyter notebook file that when run, allows a player (possibly only on Windows) to drive in the environment with WASD. \n car_dynamics : environment code (based off CarRacing-v2 from gymnasium, with our own additions) car_racing :  environment code (based off CarRacing-v2 from gymnasium, with our own additions) td3_car : jupyter notebook file that when run, trains the TD3 model